-As a beekeeper, the passage of individual seasons is governed by the sequence of critical flowering plants and trees throughout the seasons.
-Now that Autumn is here; it's the turn of flowering Ivy - the last primary source of nectar and pollen for our Bee Good Honeybees and dozens of other insect species, providing a final feed before they hibernate for the winter.
+For beekeepers, the passage of individual seasons is governed by the sequence of critical flowering plants and trees throughout.
+With Autumn here; it’s the turn of flowering Ivy – the last primary source of nectar and pollen for our Bee Good Honeybees and dozens of other insect species, providing a final feed before they hibernate for the winter.

-An essential skill for any beekeeper is to ensure each colony has sufficient food stores to last them through until next Spring.
-When we harvest the main crop in August, we always ensure that the bees are left with a full honey super box as insurance against a hard winter in addition to the honey previously stored in the main brood box.
+An essential skill for any beekeeper is to ensure that each colony has sufficient food stores to last them until next Spring.
+When we harvest the main crop in August, we always ensure that the bees are left with a full honey super box as insurance against a hard winter, in addition to the honey previously stored in the main brood box.

 As the natural world enters its Autumnal slumber; we leave the bees alone and undisturbed in their hives until next March, safe in the knowledge that we’ve done all we can to help them through the coming winter.